Navid200/xDrip/docs/Libre3_Follow.md

 6- In xDrip select "Web Follower" as the hardware data source.
 7- Use the same credentials you created for the web follower settings.
 8- Enter beonlabs for Configuration Script.

+There has been an update to the link-up app.
+If this scheme was working for you, it may not any longer.
+To solve the problem, you will need to install the link-up app again.
+Make sure it is updated to the latest.
+It may ask you to accept terms and conditions.
+Do that.
+It should work again now.